 7. Don't Give Up

 It's not uncommon to be contacted by a buyer, respond promptly to his or her email, and then never hear back.
-Don’t be discouraged–this is actually quite common.
+Don’t be discouraged, as this is actually quite common.

 On the other hand, you may be contacted by several buyers for the same item and feel torn because buyer 1 called you first but can’t come by until the weekend, while buyer 2 called you later but is willing to come by today.

 Letting your buyers know that you cannot guarantee that your article will be available if they can't come by sooner rather than later may be a good idea; on the other hand, this may cause you to lose a sale.

 Use your best judgement in these situations and try to get a feel for how interested a buyer seems when you speak to him or her by phone.

 The main thing to keep in mind once you've posted your stuff on Craigslist is to be patient.
 In most cases, your perseverance will eventually pay off.

 Some stuff simply sells better on Craigslist than other stuff.
 Bookcases, electronics, and household appliances are the things I've had the most success selling.
 Not only have they sold the fastest, but I've had more buyers interested in these items than in any others I’ve posted on Craigslist.

-Although I’m convinced that your success selling on Craigslist will largely depend on how well you present and price your products, it will also depend on how many buyers out there are interested in what you're trying to sell at any given time.
+Although your success selling on Craigslist will largely depend on how well you present and price your products, it will also depend on how many buyers out there are interested in what you're trying to sell at any given time.